mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.0/index.md

 ### Kommander Cluster with custom SSL certificate

 When attaching a cluster, it is expected that the managed cluster was deploying apps as federated by the management cluster.
-If the management cluster was initialised using a custom SSL certificate, the managed cluster may fail cloning the managers’ service repository.
-You may need to check the status of the federated GIT repository resource to see the error;
+If the management cluster was initialised using a custom SSL certificate, the managed cluster will fail cloning the managers’ service repository.
+Check the status of the federated git repository resource to see the error:

 ```
-kubectl get gitrepo -A --kubeconfig MANAGED-KUBECONFIG
+kubectl get gitrepo -n kommander-flux management --kubeconfig MANAGED-KUBECONFIG
 [..]
 unable to clone 'https://MANAGER_INGRESS_ADDRESS/dkp/kommander/git/kommander/kommander': Get "https://MANAGER_INGRESS_ADDRESS/dkp/kommander/git/kommander/kommander/info/refs?service=git-upload-pack": x509: certificate signed by unknown authority
 [..]
 ```

-The deployment fails because the managed cluster uses the wrong CA certificate to verify access to the management clusters’ GIT repository.
-For working around this issue we need to patch the `gitserver-ca` secret within the `kommander-flux` namespace on the managed cluster with the CA certificate as stored in the `kommander-traefik-certificate` secret within the `kommander`namespace on the management cluster.
+The deployment fails because the managed cluster uses the wrong CA certificate to verify access to the management clusters’ git repository.
+Solve this issue by patching the `gitserver-ca` secret within the `kommander-flux` namespace on the managed cluster with the CA certificate stored in the `kommander-traefik-certificate` secret within the `kommander`namespace on the management cluster.

 ```
 kubectl --kubeconfig=MANAGED_KUBECONFIG patch secret -n kommander-flux gitserver-ca -p '{"data":{"caFile":"'$(kubectl --kubeconfig=MANAGER_KUBECONFIG get secret -n kommander kommander-traefik-certificate -o go-template='{{index .data "ca.crt"}}')'"}}'